 Sec.
 16B-15-60.
 Erosion Control and Vegetation Protection.

-The Building Official shall not approve any proposed Construction Activity unless and until the activity has first approved an erosion control and soil stabilization plan as a part of the Construction Management Plan.
-The Owner of the Construction Site is responsible for preparing and submitting such plans.
+The Building Official shall not approve any proposed Construction Activity unless and until the activity has first approved an erosion control and soil stabilization plan as a part of the and submitting such plans.